ComedicChimera/EmoGZ/README.md

 # EmoGZ
 A simple, esoteric, Emoji Based language.
 EmoGZ (pronounced Emojis) was not made for practical use, but rather as an experiment to test limits of language design.

-EmoGZ is written in pure C and uses no external libraries.
-It is interpreted and designed to be relatively memory efficient.
+The EmoGZ interpreter is written in pure Go and uses no external libraries.

 ### Example of a Hello World Program
 ```